BlueGeek3/pattichis-project/README.md

-Pattichis Project — Dev Setup
+# MS-Symptoms-Diary — Dev Setup

 Monorepo with a Python FastAPI backend and a React Native (Expo) mobile app.

-pattichis-project/
+MS-Symptoms-Diary/
 ├─ backend/ # FastAPI app
 └─ mobile/ # Expo app (Intro → Tabs)

-Prerequisites
+## Prerequisites

-Python 3.11
+- Python 3.11

-Node.js LTS (includes npm)
+* Node.js LTS (includes npm)

-(Optional) Android Studio for an Android emulator
+- (Optional) Android Studio for an Android emulator

-(Optional) Expo Go app on your phone (for on-device testing)
+* (Optional) Expo Go app on your phone (for on-device testing)

-(Optional) XAMPP Apache/MySQL if you’re also running the PHP ms-api endpoints used by the mobile app
+- (Optional) XAMPP Apache/MySQL if you’re also running the PHP ms-api endpoints used by the mobile app you should download xampp from https://www.apachefriends.org/

 1. Backend (FastAPI)
    Create & activate a virtual environment, install deps, run server